Focus Point 5 on the Heritage Trail

 During the 1890s, Bidston Hill was purchased by the Bidston Hill Committee from Lord Vyner for public use and in 1894 the windmill was restored by a Mr R. S. Hudson.
 The Metropolitan Borough of Wirral carried out more remedial work over the years until 2004, when the windmill was closed for renovations.
 The roof was repaired in February 2006.
 The windmill is now an educational resource.

-In 2016, the Friends of Bidston Hill open the Windmill to the public on the first Saturday of every month from April to September inclusive.
-It will also open for National Mills Weekend on Saturday 14th May.
+In 2017, the Friends of Bidston Hill open the Windmill to the public on the first Saturday of every month from April to September inclusive.
+It will also open for National Mills Weekend on Saturday 13th May, and on Saturday 9th September for the Heritage Open Days.
 Opening hours are 10 am to 12 noon (last entry at 11:45).
 There is a minimum height restriction for access to the higher floors (1.06m).

 Children under 11 years old must be accompanied by an adult at all times.
 During the winter months, when hibernating bats are in residence, the windmill is closed.